-Pamela Jessup Runner is a Napa Valley memoirist whose writing explores motherhood, faith, courage, and the enduring bonds of family.
+Pamela Jessup Runner is a Napa Valley memoir writer, speaker, and advocate whose work explores faith, family, and the stories that shape a life.

 A memoir is not an autobiography.
 Instead, a memoir focuses on an event or a season of your life.
 Something happens—it changes you.
 The journey is your story.

-Pamela continues to use her voice and forty plus years of experience to champion the cause and protect the role of families of special needs' children and those who's loved one with significant disabilities cannot live in the family home.
+Pamela continues to use her voice and forty plus years of experience to champion the cause and protect the role of families of special needs' children and those whose loved one with significant disabilities cannot live in the family home.

 Business coaching for vintners of boutique wineries is a niche passion.
 Founder/Vintner for Stanwood Cabernet Sauvignon.
 Co-Founder of Jessup Cellars and proprietor/founder of Wine Elevation, where she created a customized and elevated wine experience for collectors and enthusiasts of hidden gems—delivering from the vintner to their door.